tbfe-de/viva-tcl/emb_tcl/README.md

 If you want to go beyond a simple demo on a single PC, you will also need to adapt the IP addresses and maybe the port numbers used for the TCP/IP socket, but this should be obvious from a cursory look at the code, you need not be a Tcl expert to do this.

+#### `emb.tcl`

+Despite it is a really brief Tcl program, this "server" is able to **connect to any number of `emb1_cl.tcl` clients** and will care for

+* reflecting state changes in the file `port_pins` from the file to each client,
+* from any client to the file `port_pins`, and (of course)
+* between the clients.

+[Try this with a full-blown or just a mininal HTTP server on the embedded board, maybe JavaScript on the client, well and then throw in some PHP ...
+I'm (not really) curious how many lines of code you will need.
+Anyway you will need to acquire competence in a number different areas.
+Now compare this to the Tcl approach: you need to gather competence too, but only in Tcl, and you can profit from it as Vivado user!
+IMHO the second best approach (or best approach for "Non-Tclers") were to acquire competence with JavaScript and use node.js on the embedded side, but that's just my 2 cent ...]